ibpsa/project1/reports/2022-wp_1_1_continuation/source/contents.rst

 ========

 IBPSA Project 1 will finish around August 2022.
-IBPSA Project 1 lead to the Modelica IBPSA Library (https://github.com/ibpsa/modelica-ibpsa) which is used as the core of various Modelica libraries for building and district energy systems.
+IBPSA Project 1 created the Modelica IBPSA Library (https://github.com/ibpsa/modelica-ibpsa) which is used as the core of various Modelica libraries for building and district energy systems.
-To further develop and maintain the library, we propose that IBPSA forms a new committee called "Modelica Committee".
+To further develop and maintain the library, we propose that IBPSA forms a new committee called "Modelica Committee."
 The purpose and scope of the committee includes the following:

    (i) Maintain and further develop the Modelica IBPSA Library.